Oxen-AI/oxen-release/oxen-rust/README.md

   commits/ (created from `oxen commit -m "my message"` command.
 Also generates history/commit_hash)
     key,value of:

-    COMMIT_HASH -> CommitMsg
+    COMMIT_HASH -> Commit

-    A CommitMsg is an object that contains, can use parent for ordering the commit logs
+    A Commit is an object that contains, can use parent for ordering the commit logs
       - Message
       - Parent Commit ID
       - Author